 Glossary entries can be rated using a scale.
 By default, only teachers can rate glossary entries, though students can be given permission to do so if desired from Administration>Glossary administration.
 This is a useful tool for giving students participation grades.
 Any ratings given are recorded in the gradebook.

-Role permissions for the activity can be changed in Settings > Glossary administration > Permissions.
+Role permissions for the activity can be changed in Course administration > Glossary administration > Permissions.